Employer payment summary (EPS) and P32 payments

-The EPS includes supplementary information about the your company tax and NI liability at the end of a pay run, including any statutory payment recovery and compensation values, and any values external to the payroll system that reduce your liability to HMRC.
+The EPS includes supplementary information about your company’s tax and NI liability at the end of a pay run, including any statutory payment recovery and compensation values, and any values external to the payroll system that reduce your liability to HMRC.

 To make an EPS submission to HMRC during the normal course of the tax year, once you’ve completed every pay run in the P32 reporting period, follow the steps below.

 - 1. Summary window > HMRC Real Time Information (RTI) Scheme panel > check the current EPS status.

 When all the pay runs in the current P32 reporting period are completed, this shows how long you’ve got to make your EPS submission, or whether it’s overdue.